KelvinLu/shuntdiv.js/README.md

     - `key` (optional): An integer key code or character that the event listener will trigger on when the respective key is pressed.
 Defaults to the space bar.
 - `touchSwipe`: Attaches event listeners to the `ShuntDiv` container element that will trigger a shunt when a swiping action is simulated.
 Useful for mobile platforms that emit the `touchend` event onto the DOM.
 Configuration of the following properties is allowed:
     - `swipe` (optional, default: `"down"`): The direction (`up`, `down`, `left`, `right`) which the container will "listen" for.
-- `wheel`: Attaches a scroll wheel `wheel` event listener to an element (the exiting frame, by default) that will trigger the shunt.
+- `wheel`: Attaches a scroll wheel `wheel` event listener to the exiting frame that will trigger the shunt.
 Configuration of the following properties is allowed:
-    - `element` (optional): The parent DOM element of the DOM element specified by the `id` configuration.
-Defaults to the exiting frame.
-    - `id` (optional): The `id` attribute of a child element of the `element` DOM element which the event listener is attached to.
-If it is not specified, the event listener is attached to the exiting frame itself and the `element` configuration is not used.
     - `deltaY` (optional): The minimal `deltaY` quantity given by the emitted `wheel` event which is needed to trigger the shunt.
     - `deltaX` (optional): The minimal `deltaX` quantity given by the emitted `wheel` event which is needed to trigger the shunt.
     - `deltaZ` (optional): The minimal `deltaZ` quantity given by the emitted `wheel` event which is needed to trigger the shunt.